Facebook LinkedIn Instagram YouTube

 General Notes on Recruitment

-• Recruitment is specific to each circle, however, the most successful circles do the following:
+• Recruitment is specific to each circle; however, the most successful circles do the following:

 • Establish a firm timeline and maintain it year after year.
 This recruitment pattern becomes known on campus so a leader can anticipate the recruitment cycle.

-• Delegate the bulk of the day to day recruitment operations to a membership committee with an elected/selected chair.
+• Delegate the bulk of the day-to-day recruitment operations to a membership committee with an elected/selected chair.
 The circle officers should oversee but not manage the process.

 • Establish firm target estimates of new members needed to grow the circle in numbers, diversity, or both.